Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 5000 Gold
 - Warhammer

-**Cosmic Radiance**: Bravado shines with the light of the stars and sheds bright light in a radius of 40ft and and additional 40ft of dim light.
+**Cosmic Radiance**: Bravado shines with the light of the stars and sheds bright light in a radius of 40ft and an additional 40ft of dim light.
 Whenever you deal radiant damage you can change the damage dice to one higher, making a d8 a d10 for example.

 **Dazzle**: Whenever you score a critical hit that deals radiant damage the target is blinded untill the end of your next turn.